taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min: **"Mawé helped me make it...it's [patua juice](https://en.wikipedia.org/wiki/Oenocarpus_bataua)!"**

 Mawé squeels with delight as Iri suddenly glows for a moment in response to the unfamiliar drink; at the same time, Asoka's clothing also briefly flash a new pattern, looking like a fractal tangle of blood vessels.
-Asoka, watching Mawé play with Iri, suddenly sees Pippa's face superimposed on Mawé.
+Asoka, watching Mawé play with Iri, is suddenly and painfully reminded of Pippa.
 Asoka chokes up with sudden tears.

-Suddenly, through their tears, Asoka sees a cup of patua juice, held out by tiny hands.
-Asoka looks up to see a solemn Mawé.
+Through their tears, Asoka sees a cup of patua juice, held out by small but strong hands.
+Asoka looks up to see an unexpectedly solemn Mawé.

-Mawé: **"When I feel bad, patua juice usually makes me feel better."**
+Mawé: **"When I'm having a bad day, patua juice makes my luck better."**

+Asoka stares at Mawé, still seeing a ghost of Pippa on the eager young face.
+After a moment, Mawé looks questioningly at Min.
+Min gently takes one of Asoka's hands and wraps it around the cup.

 ### Page 10

-Min is hurt by the total lack of enthusiasm from Asoka.
-She loses her patience again.

-Min: **"Ok, I get that you're far from home and  I didn't have to bring you leftovers, you know!"**

-Asoka: **"*Then stop trying to be nice!
-It's a mistake!*"**

-Asoka slams down the doshirak and glares at Min with eyes full of anger and tears.

-Asoka: **"*I tried to be nice to Pippa, and look how they ended up!
-Dead!!*"**
+Asoka blushes, embarrassed by the kind treatment.

+Asoka: **"Sorry...I mean, thanks, I could use some better luck..."**

+Min's hand stays on Asoka's to give it a strong, warm squeeze.

+Min: **"You're far from home, surrounded by strange people and things...I think you're handling it super well."**

+Asoka's eyes fill with tears.

+Asoka: **"But I asked for it...I said I don't care if the worst happens!"**

 Asoka grits their teeth and hides their face in their hands, as tears begin to spill out of their eyes.
-Iri crawls into Asoka's lap and gently strokes Asoka's hands with its arms.
+Iri crawls into Asoka's lap and gently strokes Asoka's hands with its arms, trying to calm Asoka.

-Min: **"Look, I'm so sorry...I get really impatient sometimes..."**
+Asoka: **"I said I could handle it...but I really can't!!"**

+Asoka starts to rock back and forth, feeling as if their pent-up emotions might tear them apart, cell by cell.
 Min crawls around the food to kneel by Asoka.
+Mawé also moves closer, wide-eyed.

-Min: **"...can I give you hug?"**
+Min: **"Hey...do you want a hug?"**

 Asoka doesn't look up, but gives a tiny nod.
 Iri gives Min an encouraging smile and moves to Asoka's shoulder.

 Asoka, barely audible: **"*Yes...*"**

 Min embraces Asoka gently, tentatively.
 Asoka turns their face into Min's chest and begins to cry loudly, in heaving sobs.
 Min's eyes start to also fill with tears, and the two teens cry and hold each other.
-Iri's arms gently cradle both of their heads.
+Mawé puts his tiny arms around both Min and Asoka, dry eyed and confused by the older children's emotions but willing to accept that both babies and grownups seem incredibly susceptible to tears, especially when compared to the stable composure and infinite wisdom that seem to bless 7 year olds.
+Iri's arms gently cradle all three childrens' heads.

 ### Page 11

 The sun has set.
 Min and Asoka look out at the fantastic view before them, lit by a full moon.
 Above both teens is the night sky, resplendent with stars and the un-twinkling lights of planets and Orbiter vessels.
-Iri sits on top of Asoka's head.
-All three look up with wonder and awe on their faces.
+Iri sits on top of Asoka's head, and Mawé is fast asleep with his head in Min's lap.
+The other three look up with wonder and awe on their faces.

-Min: **"You know, Amadou, my gene father, once made the mistake of being nice to someone..."**

-Asoka: **"Yeah?"**
+Asoka: **"You're *so* lucky..."**

-Min: **"Yeah.
-He killed an evil man."**

-Asoka: **"Wait, how is that a mistake?"**
+Min: **"I know!
+I mean, I don't want to take any of this for granted..."**

+Asoka: **"Then why do you want to leave it so badly, and go be with those jerks up in space?"**

+Min: **"I don't want to stay up there!
+But I have to go, at least once, to learn about them."**

+Asoka: **"The Orbiters?
+Why do you care about understanding *them*?"**

+Min goes quiet, staring at the stars.

+Asoka: **"Is it...because of Amadou?
+I noticed you have really similar back tattoos..."**

-Min: **"Because that evil man was a governor of the World Government.
-So now Amadou has a bounty on his head, and he'll never get inside a Launch Station, much less go up into Orbit."**
+Min: **"Amadou, my gene father, has a bounty of 10,000 points on his head, and will never get anywhere near a Launch Station, much less get out into orbit."**

-Asoka: **"Why do you want to go up into orbit so badly?"**
+Asoka: **"Oh.
+Can I ask...what for?"**

+Min: **"He killed an evil man, who happened to be a governor of the World Government."**

+Min traces the contours of the tree trunk beneath her hands.

-Min: **"Because...'to be autonomous is to be able to make *informed* and *un-coerced* decisions' -- and in *this* world, we'll never be fully informed or un-coerced if we don't understand the Orbiters...if we don't understand what it's like to be up *there*.
+Min: **"We say that 'to be autonomous is to be able to make *informed* and *un-coerced* decisions' -- and I don't think I can be fully informed or un-coerced if I don't understand the Orbiters...if I don't know what it's like to be up *there*.
 That's why I want to apply to the ISE Corps!"**

 Asoka: **"*The ISE Corps?*"**

+### Page 12

 Min stands in her excitement.

 Min: **"The International Space Exploration Corps!
 It's a school, usually only for Orbiters...but a few years ago they announced a 'Space Asylum Program', a scholarship for Earthers interested in space exploration!
 I'll make it into that program, no matter what it takes!"**

 Min grins widely and reaches up with both arms to feel the east wind.
 Min laughs with delight as her mohawk whips about in the wind.

-### Page 12

 Asoka: **"*Understand the Orbiters...do you really think you can do that?*"**